-The word member is the greek word melos, literally translated body part.
+The word member in Scripture is the greek word melos, literally translated body part.
 The Bible uses the metaphor of a body to describe the church (1 Corinthians 12:12).
 It's a beautiful illustration of how we're each created to serve different functions in the local church.
 We need everyone to function in order to be a healthy body and each seperate part finds purpose and unity under Jesus, "the head [Jesus] of the body, the church" (Colossians 1:18).
 The members are the church (Ephesians 2:19,20,21,22), not the building.
 Further, all disciples of Jesus, through all times, in all places are members of the universal (or invisible) church.
 A specific group of disciples, at a specific time, in a specific place are members of the local (or visible) church.
 Every disciple of Jesus should commit to attend, love, serve, and submit to a local church.
 Therefore at Anthem, membership is the formal process of recognizing that committment.

 Why A Formal Process?

 At Anthem, membership happens within the idea of “covenant”.
 It’s an idea that comes from the Ancient Near East, where a covenant was a binding agreement in which members had certain obligations and could expect certain benefits.
 It is the Hebrew word hesed.
 Literally meaning “covenant love”.
 It describes God's unchanging, enduring, eternal, binding and covenantal love.
 This is different from a simple binding agreement because covenant implies meaningful relationship.
 For example, God covenanted with Noah, with Abram, with the people of Israel at Mt.
 Sinai, and eventually brought about a new covenant, available to all through Christ.
 Through covenant God continually called people back to the kind of life He intended for them.